microsoft/MixedReality-HolographicRemoting-Samples/README.md

 1. Open one of the ```.sln``` files either under ```player/``` or ```hostsampleapp/```.
 2. On first use ensure to restore any missing nuget packages.
 3. Then build and run.
+    * When running the hostsampleapp pass the ip address of your HoloLens device as first argument to the application.

 ## Contributing